What is a California Boater Card?

 Where did the idea of a California Boater Card come from?

 Legislative bills requiring some form of boating education in the state have been authored over the years.
 On Sept.
-18, 2014, Governor Edmund G. Brown, Jr. signed into law Senate Bill 941, which prohibits the operation of motorized vessels in California without a valid Boater Card developed and issued by DBW.
+18, 2014, Governor Edmund G. Brown, Jr. signed into law Senate Bill 941, which prohibits the operation of any motorized vessel in California without a valid Boater Card developed and issued by DBW.

 What are the benefits of taking a boater safety course?